 The Bûche de Noël (aka Yule Log) was created by the French as a yule log substitute when burning a giant piece of wood fell out of favour or simply became impractical in smaller homes.
 Substitute a platter of cheeses, nuts and fruit as a seasonal alternative or you might just make a larger version and have an entirely grazing-style affair.

 Happy yuletide revellers!
-Be sure to let me know how your winter solstice celebration goes.
-I’ll be sharing my pictures and an update here soon.
+Be sure to let me know how your winter solstice celebration goes in the comments below.

 Peace, love & inspiring travel,